wp-plugins/listly/readme.txt

 Plugin to deeply & easily integrate numbered lists on Wordpress.
 Listly makes it easy to:

 - Add/edit lists directly via blog posts/pages or via Listly
 - Let your lists evolve over time by accepting contributions from your readers
-- You and your readers can add items to your lists
-- Moderate suggestions as desired /needed ( delete / approve / remove)
+- Moderate reader's suggestions as desired /needed ( delete / approve / remove)
-- Readers can vote on and aggregate ranking for any list
+- Readers can vote on & aggregate ranking for any list
 - Optionally lists can be hand curated into a custom curated order.
-- Embed lists on Wordpress and other blogging platforms
+- Embed lists on Wordpress & other blogging platforms
 - Easy to share.
 People can effortlessly share a list or an item embedded on any post/page
 - Listly lists are responsive so your content look great on mobile, tablets & desktops
-- Custom shortcodes allow you to choose from multiple layouts and control list behaviour
+- Custom shortcodes allow you to choose from multiple layouts & control list behaviour
 - Metrics.
-Track where people view and engage with your lists.
+Track where people view & engage with your lists.
 Also see who contributes.
 - Include media to play inline in your list eg (slides, videos, audio, images, tweets etc)
+- Run contests/surveys to source & rank ideas.
+Option to let people & ideas on the fly

 When you begin using Listly you can get significant personal utility by saving time on authoring great visually appealing lists.
-Most of all Listly makes lists social and collaborative, but you can grow into that over time.
+Most of all Listly makes lists social & collaborative, but you can grow into that over time.

 Listly turns your lists into reusable, shareable, embeddable responsive content.